Cromwell, Sherwell, Bradbury, Frain and Gigante power Australia's Gravel World Championships challenge

 Australia will be stepping into the UCI Gravel World Championships in Belgium with a women's squad that boasts a strong mix of proven gravel talent and road crossover riders, including debuting Australian champion Courtney Sherwell, Giro d'Italia stage winner Neve Bradbury and proven player Tiffany Cromwell.

-The men's team will include the experience of Nathan Haas, last year's Australian gravel champion Connor Sens, Freddy Ovett and Oliver Stenning among a squad of nine that will take on the 181km men's race from Halle to Leuven on Sunday October 6.
-Completing the squad is Laurens Black, Tom Chester, Kobe Henderson, Matthew Shepherd and Ben Spenceley.
+The men's team will include the experience of Cyclingnews columnist Nathan Haas, last year's Australian gravel champion Connor Sens, Freddy Ovett and Oliver Stenning among a squad of nine that will take on the 181km men's race from Halle to Leuven on Sunday October 6.
+Completing the squad are Laurens Black, Tom Chester, Kobe Henderson, Matthew Shepherd and Ben Spenceley.
 Brendan Johnston, who was automatically selected as national champion, opted not to compete.

-Selections for the elite men's team were dominated by those who gathered qualification through the UCI Gravel World Series but for the women's elite team it was a combination of series qualification and wild card entries from the national federation, AusCycling.
+Selections for the elite men's team were dominated by those who gathered qualification through the UCI Gravel World Series but for the women's elite team, it was a combination of series qualification and wild card entries from the national federation, AusCycling.
 It is a combination that should deliver a powerful squad for the 134km event on Saturday October 5.

 Simone Giuliani